hotblooded058/Alippo_frontened_assignment/README.md

 # React Data Table Dashboard

 This is a React application that displays data from an external API source in a table format.
-It allows you to edit and delete entries in the table, demonstrating knowledge of React, state management, and API integration.
+It allows you to edit and delete entries in the table, demonstrating knowledge of React, state management.

 # Screenshot
 ![Screenshot 2023-11-06 190835](https://github.com/hotblooded058/Alippo_frontened_assignment/assets/88645562/10fcec48-6fbe-4748-9813-b10e73740f6b)